Vig-SS/qr_image_id_test/README.md

 # qr_image_id_test
-A simple qr image tool implementations using OpenCV's QrCodeDetector.
+A simple QR image tool implementation using OpenCV's QrCodeDetector: https://docs.opencv.org/3.4/de/dc3/classcv_1_1QRCodeDetector.html

-qrcode.py: OpenCV's qr code scanner via a camera connected to your pc.
+qrcode.py: OpenCV's QR code scanner via a camera connected to your pc.

-qrimage.py: A simple qr code rescaler and identifier for slanted codes that are previously saved as images.
+qrimage.py: A simple QR code rescaler and identifier for slanted codes that are previously saved as images.